wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

     "id": "1347ffed-668c-4133-9d90-510f58f02c33",
     "name": "console-logger",
     "scriptType": "FUNCTIONAL",
-    "placement": "BODY_END"
+    "placement": "HEAD"
   }
   ```

 * `id`  is a unique identifier for your script.
 For example, a randomly generated GUID.
-* `name` is the name of your script as it appears in the [Wix Developers Center](https://dev.wix.com/apps/my-apps).
+* `name` is the name of your script as it will appear in the [Wix Developers Center](https://dev.wix.com/apps/my-apps).
 It can only contain letters and the hyphen (-) character.
 * `scriptType` is an enum used by Wix's Cookie Consent Banner tool to determine whether site visitors consent to having your script run during their visit.
 Possible values are:
   * `"ESSENTIAL"`: Enables site visitors to move around the website and use essential features like secure and private areas crucial to the functioning of the site.
-  * `"FUNCTIONAL"`: Remembers choices site visitors make to improve their experience , such as language.
+  * `"FUNCTIONAL"`: Remembers choices site visitors make to improve their experience, such as language.
   * `"ANALYTICS"`: Provides statistics to the site owner on how visitors use the website, such as which pages they visit.
 This helps improve the website by identifying errors and performance issues.
   * `"ADVERTISING"`: Provides visitor information to the site owner to help market their products, such as data on the impact of marketing campaigns, re-targeted advertising, and so on.